Would you rather listen to a conversation on this topic? Feel free to listen to our podcast👇

 If your manager isn’t holding up their side of the deal by giving you actionable, constructive feedback, you’ve got to do it yourself.
-I’ll show you how to share your accomplishments, growth areas, and goals in a way that sets you apart from 90% of workers.
+Wee’ll show you how to highlight your accomplishments, growth areas, and goals in a way that makes you stand out from the pack.

-First, start with a solid self-evaluation structure.
+First, let’s start with a solid self evaluation structure.
 It should look something like this:

 - Goals (personal or assigned)